Samuel Hood 1st Viscount

 On his return voyage he was joined by an additional four sail of the line which had been transferred to his command by the new commander-in-chief at New York, Rear-Admiral Hon.
 Robert Digby.
 This meant that Hood now had seventeen sail of the line at his disposal, the badly damaged Terrible 74 having been consigned to the deep off the Capes of Virginia.
 Not all his dealings with Digby had been so amicable however, and the two men had engaged in a letter war over prize-money and the loan of seamen to bolster Hood’s scurvy-affected ships.

-After arriving at Barbados on 5 December, Hood learned a month later that de Grasse had sailed for St. Kitts, and on 25/26 January he brilliantly outfoxed the French admiral in an action off the Basseterre Roads by drawing the enemy out of his anchorage as if to give battle and then slipping in himself.
+After arriving at Barbados on 5 December, Hood learned a month later that de Grasse had sailed for St. Kitts, and at the Battle of St. Kitts on 25/26 January he brilliantly outfoxed the French admiral in an action off the Basseterre Roads by drawing the enemy out of his anchorage as if to give battle and then slipping in himself.
 The performance of his twenty-two ships against the enemy’s twenty-four sail of the line and two 50-gun ships was the naval highlight of the war, but in the end it proved to be fruitless, as the island’s garrison could no longer defend its position ashore.
 Having repulsed several attacks, and facing a strengthened opposition of thirty-two sail of the line, Hood ordered his ships to slip their cables and escape to sea on the night of 14 February, a feat they managed magnificently.

 Arriving back at Barbados, and with Captain John Knight having reassumed the duties of flag-captain from Alexander Hood, he was shortly rejoined by Rodney with reinforcements from England.
 On 9 December his division fought the opening moves of the Battle of the Saintes against huge odds, the Barfleur engaging seven Frenchmen alone, and on 12 April Hood led the rear squadron in the main battle.
 De Grasse’s flagship Ville de Paris struck to him, the only three-decked French ship to be taken, and a week later he led the force which attacked the French stragglers in the Mona Passage.
 Hood subsequently criticised Rodney bitterly for failing to continue the battle, and of putting his own pocket before the service, but he was somewhat compensated by being created Baron Hood of Catherington, Hampshire, in the Irish peerage on 12 September and being awarded the freedom of the City of London.
 He rejoined Rodney off Cape Tiburon on 25 April and having monitored the remnants of the French fleet at Cape François until the end of May with twenty sail of the line he returned to Jamaica.